Missouri Route 48: Route description

 Route 48 starts at the intersection of US 71 and County Road 43 (CRD 43) and travels eastward.
 The road passes by a school and travels through farmland, and turns northeastward at CRD 146.
 East of CRD 149, the route shifts southward and crosses over the One Hundred and Two River, the city limit of Rosendale.
 Traversing the northern edge of the city as Main Street, the road intersects Route C, also known as Lake Street.
 The road soon leaves the town, and begins travelling northeastward again.
 At CRD 127, the route travels eastward, and enters Rea at CRD 117 as Byers Street.
 Route 48 intersects four city streets before leaving the city.

 The entrance to the J. F. Roberts Octagonal Barn, listed on the National Register of Historic Places, is located past the intersection of Routes 48 and B. The road then intersects the northern terminus of Route D, and crosses over the Platte River.
-Route 48 intersects CRD 198 and CRD 201 in the unincorporated area of Whitesville, and crosses the Agee Creek past CRD 91 and CRD 200.
+Route 48 intersects CRD 198 and CRD 201 at the unincorporated hamlet of Whitesville, and crosses the Agee Creek past CRD 91 and CRD 200.
 The road continues through farmland and crosses the Crooked Creek.
 Between CRD 226 and CRD 227, Route 48 intersects Routes M and P and shifts slightly southward.
 The road enters Gentry County past CRD 111 and CRD 235.
 Past CRD 417, the route crosses over the Elm Grove Branch, and the Third Fork after CRD 432.
 Route 48 enters King City as Empire Avenue, west of its intersection with Route CC.
 The road continues into the city, intersecting multiple city streets and driveways.
 The route ends at the intersection with US 169, also known as Connecticut Street inside the city.
-The road continues as Route Z, which ends at Pattonsburg.
+Route Z continues eastward and ends in Old Pattonsburg.